aimms/documentation/dataexchange/rest-client.rst

   .. warning::

-		If you use trace files to debug the communication between libcurl and a website, be aware that the trace file will expose all headers, potentially including those that contain API keys or credentials necessary to access a web service.
+		If you use trace files to debug the communication between libCurl and a website, be aware that the trace file will expose all headers, potentially including those that contain API keys or credentials necessary to access a web service.
 In such case, you are advised to carefully delete trace files directly after use.
 You should never create trace files in production.

 .. spelling::